Merinorus/fff/README.md

 Find the cheapest round-trip flight with more flexible dates than online flight comparators.

+## Features

+FFF is a command-line interface to help scraping Kayak's round trips with the [flexible date](https://www.kayak.com/news/flexible-dates-nearby-airports/) mode only.

-Round-trip search is done as following:
+A round-trip search on Kayak is done as following:

-- Source and destination airports
+- Specify **source** and **destination** airports
-- How many nights you want to stay (ex: between 12 and 15 nights)
+- **How many nights** you want to stay (eg: between 12 and 15 nights)
-- The date range you can potentially travel (ex: from January 2023 to August 2023)
+- The **travel period** (eg: January 2023)

-You can also specify:

-- Allow nearby airports
-- How many stops at most (direct only, one stop, unlimited)
-- Number of passengers (you can specify adults, seniors, students, children...)
-- How many baggages per passenger (carry-on and checked)
+But there are some limitations on Kayak:

+- You cannot specify an interval duration higher that 7 days (eg: you cannot search a trip between 10 and 20 days)
+- The search period is limited to 4 weeks (eg: you cannot look for a flight from january to mars)

+**This tool removes these limits.**

 ## How to run